 -

 The purpose of the Clinical, Social and Administrative Pharmaceutical (CSAP) Sciences Research Award competition is to support research excellence where funding is not currently held, e.g., pilot project, expand currently funded research, explore new areas of research.
-The objective of the program is to increase CSAP research impact by supporting research excellence that leads to publications and externally funded research proposals.
+The objective of the program is to increase CSAP's research impact by supporting research excellence that leads to publications and externally funded research proposals.
 Capacity building is encouraged, yet not required.

 Deadline: